Becoming Lichen walk 1. (FULLY BOOKED)

 Duration around one hour, followed by light breakfast

 In this walk we will find and identify the diverse gravestone lichens that live in the Cemetery with ecologists Josie Brigdes and Ellie Bagget from Natur am Byth along with movement artist Simon Whitehead.
-Simon will offer ways of moving slowly and to listen with Lichen, practices emerging from his current embodied research at Oriel Davies, Becoming lichen.
+Simon will offer ways of moving slowly and listening with Lichen, practices emerging from his current embodied research at Oriel Davies, Becoming lichen.
 The event will culminate with a short harp recital.
 Ceri Owen Jones will play along with the lichen colonies, the ancestral and stone ambience of the cemetery.

 Places are limited, booking essential.
+All under 18’s need to be accompanied by an adult.

 To touch lichen is to touch something that pre-exists our human lifetimes, peer closely and you see that they are all distinctly and mysteriously themselves, made up of many collaborating lifeforms.
 Crustose, Foliose, Fruticose - lichens thrive everywhere, on buildings, trees, rocks, road signs and gravestones.